-- ▼ name - ▼ contact details - ▼ date of birth - training and qualifications - electrician's licence number (where applicable) - ▼ relationship to the ACP or the purchaser (ie, employee or other representative) - ▼ date of employment or commencement of contract, and - ▼ responsibility for the representative to sign off on documents that will be kept as records for the lighting upgrade project.
+- contact details - training and qualifications - electrician's licence number (where applicable) - ▼ relationship to the ACP or the purchaser (ie, employee or other representative) - date of employment or commencement of contract, and - responsibility for the representative to sign off on documents that will be kept as records for the lighting upgrade project.

-3.9 Engaging with customers
+3.10 Engaging with customers

 You must ensure that any representative engaging with customers on your behalf is aware of their responsibilities under the ESS.
-For the purposes of this requirement, a 'customer' refers to the energy saver, or a potential energy saver.
+For the purposes of this requirement, a 'customer' refers to the purchaser, or a potential purchaser.